qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - CORS (cross-origin resource sharing).
 For requests to another website (origin), the browser will prevent JS from getting response, unless the server's response contains header `Access-Control-Allow-Origin` and it matches client website.
 This requires configuring the backend.
 If you want to pass cookie to another website it involves more configuration.

   Generally, if your frontend and backend are in the same website (same domain name and port) then there is no CORS issue.
+- [Reverse path filtering](https://en.wikipedia.org/wiki/Reverse-path_forwarding).
+When routing is asymmetric, packet from A to B use different interface than packets from B to A, then reverse path filtering rejects valid packets.
+- In old versions of Linux, if `tcp_tw_recycle` is enabled, it aggressively recycles connection based on TCP timestamp.
+NAT and load balancer can make TCP timestamp not monotonic, so that feature can drop normal connections.

 ### Locale